Eduardo (album): Tour

-In August 2022, Maverick announced his first world tour entitled "Tour Eduardo", with which he performed in cities from South America and the US, and for the first time in European countries such as the United Kingdom, Spain and the Netherlands.
-Despite being Mexican, Maverick didn't visit any Mexican town.
+Tour Eduardo was the debut world tour by Maverick, announced by him in August 2022. with which he performed in cities from South America and the US, and for the first time in European countries such as the United Kingdom, Spain and the Netherlands.
+No dates in Mexico were included for the tour.

-Shows

 Critical reception

-Pablo Monroy for Rolling Stone in Spanish, wrote that thanks to Eduardo, his collaboration with C. Tangana on the album El Madrileño of the same year, and his honest lyrics, he became one of his magazine's "Promises Fulfilled".
+Pablo Monroy for Rolling Stone en Español, wrote that thanks to Eduardo, his collaboration with C. Tangana on the album El Madrileño of the same year, and his honest lyrics, he became one of his magazine's "Promises Fulfilled".
 He also mentioned that his style, sound and lyrics were favorably influenced by artists such as Chalino Sánchez and Sufjan Stevens.

 Luis Mainés from Mondo Sonoro gave it 8 out of 10 and wrote that "the songs that Ed Maverick has sown and that flourish in Eduardo do so with the aroma of the songs of yesteryear.
 The singer-songwriter is an ancient soul that speaks to us from the depths of the American continent.
 And the thing is that despite its universality, Ed Maverick's music cannot be understood without roots settled in the land where he was born.
 Eduardo lives in the same universe as "On The Road" and as a child from the last century playing cowboys and Indians.
 In the Mexico where the hippies of the 60s went to smoke cannabis.
 Dense, warm and deep.
 This is the music that Maverick leaves us with in Eduardo.
 Also simple, emotional and timeless.
 There is something in Ed Maverick that does not place us in the middle of 2021.
 And that is what makes it so interesting."

 In November 2021 he won the Mexican Singer of the Year award at the GQ Men of the Year Awards.
-At the end of 2021, the American Rolling Stone magazine placed it at number 26 on its annual list of The 35 Best Spanish-Language Albums of 2021, placing it in fourth place as the best album by a Mexican artist of the year, just behind Calibre 50's Vamos Bien, Natalia Lafourcade's Un Canto por México, Vol. 2 and Zoé's Sonidos De Karmática Resonancia.
+At the end of 2021, Rolling Stone magazine placed it at number 26 on its annual list of The 35 Best Spanish-Language Albums of 2021, placing it in fourth place as the best album by a Mexican artist of the year, just behind Calibre 50's Vamos Bien, Natalia Lafourcade's Un Canto por México, Vol. 2 and Zoé's Sonidos De Karmática Resonancia.